 I am the current Chair of the Advisory Committee at the Carleton University Art Gallery (CUAG), and sat on the Board of Directors of the Ottawa Arts Council and the Ottawa Community Immigrant Services Organization, and was also on the founding Board of the Coalition of New Canadians for Arts and Culture.

 I organized Humanitarianism through the Arts, a fundraiser for Doctors Without Borders in 2009 and 2010 at La Petite Mort Gallery, and was Guest Curator for an exhibition in 2012 at the Ottawa Arts Council entitled, A Gallery of Portraits, which featured the work of four local artists between the ages of 13 and 17.

 When I retired from the National Gallery of Canada in 2010, I worked at La Petite Mort Gallery, and it was there I began the LPM Collectors’ Group.
 I organized tours once a month of public and private collections as well as talks by artists, directors, curators, conservators, designers, and other arts professionals.
 It was a great experience, which I enjoyed very much.

 After five years, I decided to wind down the LPM Collectors’ Group and was thinking about what I might like to do next.
 I heard about a philanthropic group in Toronto that supports the visual arts and I thought, “We could do that in Ottawa.”
 I consulted with a number of people and was directed to the Ottawa Community Foundation, where I set up the Ottawa Art Society Fund.
-The Community Foundation of Ottawa, a public, non-profit organization created by and for the people of Ottawa, pools the charitable gifts of many donors into an income-earning endowment that benefits the community at large.
+The Ottawa Community Foundation, a public, non-profit organization created by and for the people of Ottawa, pools the charitable gifts of many donors into an income-earning endowment that benefits the community at large.